Digests

 of costs and convenience,

-unproctored Internet testing (UIT)
+unproctored Internet testing

-introduces a number of issues,
+(UIT) introduces a number of

-many of which have not yet been
+issues, many of which have not

-resolved.
-These problems range
+yet been resolved.
+These

-from hardware and software
+problems range from hardware and

-issues to concerns about the
+software issues to concerns

-security of the test content,
+about the security of the test

-the identity of candidates, and
+content, the identity of

-cheating.
-This article explores
+candidates, and cheating.
+This

-the pros and cons of unproctored,
+cons of unproctored, Internet

-Internet testing.
-Six panelists
+testing.
+Six panelists share

-share their opinions and
+their opinions and experiences

-experiences regarding issues
+regarding issues around UIT and

-around UIT and offer suggestions
+offer suggestions for

-for appropriate use and future
+appropriate use and future

 research.